chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E3 - Talon.md

 	- The parent figure believes Raya.The parent figure switches places, so that the parent figure gets turned to stone, trusting that Raya will really turn all the stone people back.
 		- maybe the parent figure lost someone to stone
 	- the Talon kid now joins them on their journey, having to revive parent figure
-	- maybe it’s the kid who believes
+	- maybe it’s the kid who believes and self-sacrifices
 	- maybe the Fang scout imposter is here too, still taking an artefact for themselves
 - Namaari subplot
 	- early scene showing dispatching of scout?